Azure/azure-kusto-spark/docs/KustoSink.md

  **Authentication Parameters** can be found here - [AAD Application Authentication](Authentication.md).

  **Optional Parameters:**
+* **POLLING_ON_DRIVER_**:
+'pollingOnDriver' - Change to false for production.
+If set to true this will create a new job for the final two ingestion steps done after processing the data, so that the write operation doesn't seem to 'hang' on the Spark UI.
+Set this to false so that the worker node doesn't waste a core waiting on this.

  * **KUSTO_TABLE_CREATE_OPTIONS**:
  'tableCreateOptions' - If set to 'FailIfNotExist' (default), the operation will fail if the table is not found in the requested cluster and database.